 The subjects are connected to a mains supply of water.
 There is a sink unit in the kitchen.
 Where seen, this is fed with water through copper supply pipes.
-There are PVC wastepipes.
+There are pvc waste pipes.
 The rising main was unseen.

-Within the shower room there is a three piece suite with an electric shower in the cubicle.
+Within the shower room there is a 3-piece suite with a mixer shower in the cubicle.